Samsung Developer Conference 2018: Watch it live here on Wednesday

 - More Bixby: With even Apple struggling against Amazon and Google -- the Coke and Pepsi of the modern smart home world -- Samsung's smart assistant has its work cut out for it.
 But this sort of gathering of developers is the perfect place to outline big plans for the new year and swing for the fences.

-- Not expected -- Galaxy S10: The follow-up to the S9 isn't expected till 2019.
+Don't hold your breath for the Galaxy S10.
+The follow-up to the S9 isn't expected till 2019.
 Supposedly codenamed "Beyond," a more traditionally designed (not folding) phone is expected to include an in-screen fingerprint reader and 5G options.
 We don't expect any mention of it at this week's developers conference -- February's Mobile World Congress show is more likely -- but who knows?
 Maybe Samsung will tease us with something.

 CNET will be on-site with live coverage.
 Look for this story to be updated soon after the event starts with key details.